otapi/Backup2Cloud/README.md

 Currently only Google Drive is supported, but can handle multiple accounts.
 ## Install and Setup
-Requirements: Python 3.6.
+Requirements: Python 3.7 with pip and setuptools.
+If not installed, do it on Debian:

+`sudo apt install python3-venv python3-pip python3-setuptools`

-Install the package via pip:
+Install the tool's package via pip:

 `python -m pip install Backup2Cloud`